-Non waffle/joist floor systems.
+• Non waffle/joist floor systems.
 If "Regular floor system" is selected, at design stage the program differentiates between "structural" and "architectural" beams.
 In its code check the program disregards the stem of an architectural beam.
-That is to say, if a design section crosses an architectural beam, the program will not design that beam for
+That is to say, if a design section crosses an architectural beam, the program will not design that beam for reinforcement.
+The program will only place corner bars if entered by the user.
+In connection with a given support line, a beam is defined structural if it contains at least one "support" (vertex) of the given support line within, or on its boundary.
+Figure 6.2-13 illustrates the three options for treatment of a beam with a support line vertex.
+The option depends on the angle between support line and the centerline of the beam.

-For $\alpha \le$ "angle\for\beam" [30 degrees] consider as beam For $\alpha \ge$ "angle\for\support" [70 degrees] consider as support For the remainder of the angles, consider as architectural beam
+- For $\alpha \le$ "angle for beam" [30 degrees] consider as beam - For α >= "angle_for_support" [70 degrees] consider as support - For the remainder of the angles, consider as architectural beam

-The parameters "angle\for\beam" and "angle\for\support" are included in the program's initialization file and can be modified by the user.
+The parameters "angle_for_beam" and "angle_for_support" are included in the program's initialization file and can be modified by the user.